 Findings: For many transactions, high touch had become less desirable for busy clients

-So the team dug into their Touchpoint Mapping dashboard and articulated a path to sustainable growth based on actual customer insights.
+So the team dug into their data and potential offerings, and articulated a path to sustainable growth based on actual customer insights.

-- Mobile Experience: Customers wanted better mobile banking.
+Mobile Experience: Customers wanted better mobile banking.
 Investment here would reduce high-cost branch banking and the competition’s big advantage.

-- Awareness: Customers used national banks for services like wealth manage- ment, which this bank also provided.
+Awareness: Customers used national banks for services like wealth management, which this bank also provided.

-- Geographic Differences: The data showed different customer expectations by neighborhood.
+Geographic Differences: The data showed different customer expectations by neighborhood.

-- Business Consulting: Despite a robust business-lending share, business consulting was in demand—and missing.
+Business Consulting: Despite a robust business-lending share, business consulting was in demand—and missing.

-- Transactional Inefficiency: Processes needed streamlining to speed trans- action times.
+Transactional Inefficiency: Processes needed streamlining to speed transaction times.

-- Right Time for Face Time: Daily customers want fast, efficient service, but big financial decisions like mortgages take a face-to-face experience.
+Right Time for Face Time: Daily customers want fast, efficient service, but big financial decisions like mortgages take a face-to-face experience.

 Recommendations: Use customer data to drive decisions, and save high-touch interactions for “moments of truth”

-- Upgrade mobile and web banking;
+Upgrade mobile and web banking;

-- Redefine processes at all levels to streamline services, increase flexibility, and standardize practices;
+Redefine processes at all levels to streamline services, increase flexibility, and standardize practices;

-- Tailor experience to local needs;
+Tailor experience to local needs;

-- Better promote high value services (wealth management, business consulting etc.);
+Better promote high-value services (wealth management, business consulting etc.);

-- Continuously measure improvements against baseline data and validate changes by testing in multiple locations.
+Continuously measure improvements against baseline data and validate changes by testing in multiple locations.